DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 We&#39;ve taken a quick tour of AWS storage services and the different storage types available.
 AWS provides a comprehensive set of tools to help you store, manage, and protect your data in the cloud.

+## Amazon S3: Your Object Storage Powerhouse 🧰 📦

+Amazon S3 is a leading object storage service that boasts an impressive 99.999999999% (11 nines!) durability guarantee.
+Your data is in safe hands! 🛡️

+**S3 Storage Classes: Choose the Right Fit for Your Data**

+Amazon offers various S3 storage classes to meet your specific data access and availability requirements.

+* **S3 Standard:**  🥇 The gold standard for frequently accessed data, offering high durability, availability, and performance.
+* **S3 Standard-IA (Infrequent Access):**  🥈 For less frequently accessed data that still needs quick retrieval when required.
+Saves you money compared to S3 Standard.
+* **S3 One Zone-IA:** 🥉  Similar to Standard-IA, but even more cost-effective because it stores data in only one Availability Zone (AZ), unlike other S3 classes which use at least three.
+* **S3 Glacier:** 🧊  The go-to choice for long-term archival storage of data you rarely access.
+It offers the lowest storage cost, starting at just $1 per TB per month!
+Glacier provides options for expedited, standard, or bulk data retrieval.
+* **S3 Glacier Deep Archive:** ❄️ The most economical storage class in Amazon S3, perfect for long-term retention and digital preservation of data accessed once or twice a year.
+* **S3 Intelligent-Tiering:** 🧠 This smart storage class automatically moves data between different S3 storage tiers based on usage patterns, helping you optimize costs.

+**Conclusion: The Right Storage for the Right Job ✅**

+With Amazon S3, you have a range of options to suit your needs.
+Need high availability and durability?
+S3 Standard is your champion.
+Looking for long-term, cost-effective archival storage?
+S3 Glacier is your best bet.
+Choose the best fit for your specific use case, and enjoy the power and flexibility of S3!